 Have you ever stopped to consider the differences between a chrysalis vs cocoon?
 Many people use these words interchangeably, but there are many key differences between the two words, including the animals that use these amazing metamorphosis tools!
-There are a lot of fantastic reasons why chrysalis and cocoons are used, and this tends to lead to the subtle differences between them.
+There are a lot of fantastic reasons why chrysalis and cocoons are used, and this tends to lead to subtle differences between them.

 Comparing Chrysalis vs Cocoon